hobarthackerspace/hobarthackerspace.github.io/_pages/about.md

 The Hobart Hackerspace is a [registered Tasmanian not-for-profit association](https://www.cbos.tas.gov.au/topics/clubs-fundraising/incorporated-associations) (Reg no IA12014).

 Our activities are governed by our [Articles of Association (Constitution)](/assets/documents/Constitution-2023-as-approved.pdf).
-Although we are fundamentally a loose co-operative group, we have a Committee to make formal decisions.
+We are fundamentally a loose co-operative group, but for ethical and financial responsibility we are an incorporated association and we have a Committee to make formal decisions.

 ### Committee 2023/24 ###